gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 1. **Business logic is the reason your application exists.** Not the Django views, not the Pydantic schemas, not the SQLAlchemy models.
 The code that decides what to do based on data and business rules.
 Many engineers have never seen explicit business logic in their career because tutorials teach it embedded in a framework.
-2. **Domain, data, and API are three different models with conflicting goals.** A database model is shaped by normalization, indexing, and storage performance.
+1. **Domain, data, and API are three different models with conflicting goals.** A database model is shaped by normalization, indexing, and storage performance.
 An API model is shaped by what's ergonomic for consumers.
 A domain model reflects the problem.
-Forcing them into one class produces a compromise between two of them, imposed on the third.
-Hynek called this the *double impedance mismatch*.
+Forcing them into one class produces a compromise between two of them, imposed on the third — not one impedance mismatch but two.
-3. **The domain model must be sovereign.** Design it first, from the problem, and translate at the edges.
-Parse, validate, and reshape incoming data at the boundary, keep the core pure.
+1. **The domain model is *"the precious."*** Design it first, from the problem.
+Validate at the edges, reshape incoming data at the boundary, and keep the domain model *"completely isolated from everything that is not part of the domain."*

 He illustrated the domain-first approach with Matt Groer's PyKSC 2024 talk *The Rising Sea*: an Advent of Code puzzle about moving boxes between harbor stacks.
 The elegant solution starts by modeling `Harbor`, `Stack`, and `Move` classes